vikas2020/Data-Visualization-Course-CS-625/HW4/Report.md

 ## Part 1

-“How has the weekly rate of COVID-19 cases in Virginia changed over time based on vaccination status?”
+**How has the weekly rate of COVID-19 cases in Virginia changed over time based on vaccination status?**

 Firstly I **download the data** and then after looking into the data